Can I sue a real estate agent for negligence?

 What is real estate misconduct?

 Real estate misconduct can take different forms.
-It can include the making of a false or inaccurate claim, misleading or deceptive conduct, or other unethical behaviour where the real estate agent acts in a way that may benefit themselves rather than acting in the best interests of the client.
-Real estate agents will be held accountable when they engage in such forms of misconduct.
-Further examples of such misconduct can include:
+It can include making false or inaccurate claims, misleading or deceptive conduct, or other unethical behaviour where the real estate agent acts in a way that may benefit themselves rather than acting in the client’s best interests.

 • Making false representations about the property or its features.